 The Dexter Museum was started in early 1970s.
 Interest from a $50,000 trust donated by Clell Hoy, stepson of Jim Meister, DHS Class of 1936, supports the museum.
-Local items from the area are in the museum telling the town’s history.
+Local items from the area are in the museum telling the town’s history, including equipment used by Jim Meister in his blacksmith shop.

 Joyce Fisher was on the board for about 15 years and it was only open during Fall Festival.
 Mary McColloch and Doris Feller came on board in 2006.
 They made many improvements with paint, lighting, display cases, rearranging, new front door, structure repair above back door, awning and benches.
 A few members have come and gone.